Karol Nawrocki: Foreign policy

 According to analysts, the dispute over whether the President or Prime Minister should represent Poland at international meetings is an axis of conflict between Tusk and Nawrocki, titled as a "war for the seat".
-On 13 August, Nawrocki represented Poland at a teleconference of Trump and European leaders regarding the upcoming Russia-US summit in Alaska, a change from Tusk previously representing the country in international conferences.
+On 13 August, Nawrocki represented Poland at a teleconference of Trump and European leaders regarding the upcoming 2025 Russia–United States summit in Alaska, a change from Tusk previously representing the country in international conferences.
 However, the lack of any Polish representation at an 18 August White house meeting caused controversy, with some blaming Nawrocki for not representing the country at the meeting.

-During his presidency, Nawrocki attended many international meetings, and in September 2025, Nawrocki began travelling abroad.
+During his presidency, Nawrocki attended many international meetings, and in September 2025, he began travelling abroad.
 In September alone, he visited: 3 September — the White House for a meeting with Donald Trump, 5 September — a meeting with Pope Leo XIV and Italian Prime Minister Giorgia Meloni and President Sergio Mattarella in Rome; 8 September — in Vilnius with President of Lithuania Gitanas Nauseda; 9 September — in Helsinki with President of Finland Alexander Stubb; 16 September — a meeting in Berlin with Chancellor of Germany Friedrich Merz and President Frank-Walter Steinmeier; and with President of France Emmanuel Macron in Paris; 21–24 September — a visit to the United States in Doylestown, Pennsylvania, to meet with the local Polish diaspora, and New York for the 80th session of the United Nations General Assembly.

 Soon after his inauguration, Nawrocki was invited to the White House by President of the United States Donald Trump.
 With Nawrocki bringing no Ministry of Foreign Affairs delegates to the meeting, foreign minister Radosław Sikorski met separately with United States Secretary of State Marco Rubio.
 On 3 September, Nawrocki arrived to the meeting, where Trump affirmed his intention to maintain the presence of American troops in Poland and invited Nawrocki to the upcoming G20 summit in Florida.

+In 2025, Nawrocki cancelled a planned meeting with Hungarian Prime Minister Viktor Orbán.
+One of Nawrocki's Chancellery members, Marcin Przydacz, explained how the president disapproved of Orbán's relationship with Russian President Vladimir Putin and the fact that the Hungarian leader had recently visited the Russian president.
+Przydacz added that President Nawrocki will seek to limit his diplomatic contacts with Orbán solely to Visegrád Group meetings.

+Foreign policy stances toward the European Union

 As president, Nawrocki opposes the EU–Mercosur Association Agreement, promising to uphold the slogan "Polish farmer, Polish field, Polish bread on the Polish table" (Polski rolnik, polskie pole, polski chleb na polskim stole).
+Nawrocki opposes the implementation of the EU Digital Services Act as proposed by the Tusk government, with the members of his Chancellery calling the proposed ability of the President of the Office of Electronic Communications to block content "too far-reaching".